-SLCC has created the Digital Accessibility Credential to teach the basic principles for building and remediating digital products to comply with accessibility standards.
+SLCC has created the Digital Accessibility Credential to teach the basic principles for making digital materials accessible for all users.

 Why do we need a Digital Accessibility Credential at SLCC?